dat-2k2/RuEn_dict/README.md

-# crazy
+# Russian - English Dictionary
 some automatic russian-task creator

 This Colab notebook includes:
   - The task of writing respective word in English/ по-Русский
   - The card-reverse tool
-  - Verb conjugation (data imported from Wikitionary)
+  - Verb conjugation (data crawled from Wikitionary)
-  - Adjective declension (data imported from Wikitionary)
+  - Adjective declension (data crawled from Wikitionary)